 "We don't know if the person is male or female," Jason added.
 "We don't know how old that person is.
 We don't know how long that person has been dead."

-For nearly 16 years, the investigation into Natalee's disappearance has carried on in fits and spurts, with light occasionally appearing at the end of the tunnel, only to be snuffed out at the first whiff of closure.
+After she disappeared, the investigation into Natalee's disappearance carried on in fits and spurts, with light occasionally appearing at the end of the tunnel, only to be snuffed out at the first whiff of closure.
 In the meantime, books have been written, Lifetime made two movies about the case, news-magazine shows have covered it top to bottom, and every theory in the book has been floated—including that Natalee is still alive, or at least was for years after the events of May 30, 2005, transpired.